 A Salmonella outbreak linked to Del Monte vegetable trays sold at Kwik Trip stores in Minnesota and Wisconsin has sickened four people.
-But that number is likely to rise, Salmonella Attorney Ryan Osterholm told Fox 9 News last night.
+The Salmonella attorneys at national food safety law firm, Pritzker Hageman, P.A., expect that number to rise.

 In both outbreaks, the vegetable trays packaged in plastic containers containing broccoli, cauliflower, carrots and dill dip, were sold at Kwik Trip stores.